- Of Counsel

 Real Estate & Land Use

 The Real Estate & Land Use Practice Group represents clients in buying and selling properties, including residential and commercial.
-The Group is also comprised of competent attorneys who manage both individual and corporate clients’ land use development issues.
+The Group also manages both individual and corporate clients’ land use development issues.

 Dispute resolution can be achieved using many different approaches.
 The lawyers at the firm’s Princeton law office work with clients to determine the best method for resolving each individual legal matter.
 If legal expenses are a concern, arbitration or mediation is often used to reach agreements in a timely and cost-effective manner.
 Some cases, however, call for litigation and the particular skills of a trial lawyer.
 Cases that are litigated are diligently prepared by the firm’s experienced trial attorneys and are argued in court with passion and tenacity.

 Elizabeth Zuckerman has been named Of Counsel to the Princeton law firm, Mason, Griffin & Pierson, P.C, and will lead its Employment Law section.
 Ms. Zuckerman received a J.D. from the University of California at Davis School of Law where she served as Executive Editor for the Law Review.
 In 1997, Ms. Zuckerman co-founded the employment law firm of Zuckerman & Fisher, LLC, focusing her practice on employee rights.
 Ms. Zuckerman is admitted to practice law in New Jersey, the Third Circuit, and the U.S. Supreme Court.
 She will continue to practice in the areas of employment law, employee rights and appellate practice.
 Ms. Zuckerman serves on the Executive Committee of the New Jersey chapter of the National Employment Lawyers Association and is a member of the New Jersey State and American Bar Associations.